 People sometimes ask how we can work together, but it’s great because Haley knows exactly what my work days are like and vice-versa.
 Haley and I can balance our work with our patients and know what the other person has been doing all day.

 What are some of the more surprising benefits of chiropractic?

 Most people don’t realize how much stress and tension they hold and how over time, sitting and working at a desk all the time tightens up all of the muscles, the soft tissue of the body.
 You get these headaches or pain that feel random but it’s because we are so stressed and tense all the time.
 Chiropractic helps improve flexibility, increase range of motion and helps with those problems we didn’t even realize were such an easy fix.
 It doesn’t have to be that way!
 We get rid of the pains that people have become used to.

 What’s the approach you take with new patients or people who may be anxious about their appointment?

 I really like treating those kind of patients.
 A lot of people have seen the videos on YouTube where there are these crazy loud pops of the neck or back, and people will think that’s a little scary.
 But there’s many different ways to improve movement – whether that’s a slower adjustment done multiple times, or a quick adjustment done once.
-Theres difference techniques to get full range of motion, including slower, more gentle ones and working on soft tissue.
+There are different techniques to get full range of motion, including slower, more gentle ones and working on soft tissue.
 Everybody has their own preferences, and its helpful for patients to realize its not a one-size-fits all treatment.
 There’s many different ways to create movement, and we customize what the patient is comfortable with and what’s best for them.

 What should we all be doing every day to improve health and well-being?